 “We believe in traveling well than traveling often! “

-While we like our nice hotels and comfy sheets, we like to splurge on at least one WOW moment per trip – like a private beach picnic in a remote island in Bora Bora, riding ATVs in the Agafay desert near Marrakech, fishing in snake river in Wyoming, a lunch with Mediterranean view at the famous Hotel Eden Roc, snowmobiling on top of a volcano in Iceland or a hot air balloon safari in the Serengeti – because that one memory will be what you remember most about the trip.
-You will find on the site – our jam packed and planned two week itineraries, hotels we loved, hot air balloon rides, other soft adventures and ideas to make your holidays memorable.
+While we like our nice hotels and comfy sheets, we like to splurge on at least one WOW moment per trip – like a private beach picnic on a remote island in Bora Bora, riding ATVs in the Agafay desert near Marrakech, fishing in snake river in Wyoming, a lunch with a Mediterranean view at the famous Hotel Eden Roc, snowmobiling on top of a volcano in Iceland or a hot air balloon safari in the Serengeti – because that one memory will be what you remember most about the trip.
+You will find on the site – our jam-packed and planned two-week itineraries, hotels we loved, hot air balloon rides, other soft adventures, and ideas to make your holidays memorable.

 In the end, our life is just a story… so make it a good one, right?!
 Thanks for stopping by and reading this far.